Drewbsking/Drewbsking/README.md

-- I’m currently learning python
+- I’m currently learning python.
+- I am a traffic safety engineer.

 <!---
 This is a secret message.  not really though.